Col-E/SimAnalyzer/README.md

 };
 // Determine if we want to skip dead-code blocks analyzer.setSkipDeadCodeBlocks(true / false);

 // Determine if we want to throw unresolved errors, or keep them silent analyzer.setThrowUnresolvedAnalyzerErrors(true / false);
 ```

-To easily create a `TypeChecker` implementation you can use the built-in hierarchy graph tool `InheritanceGraph`
+To easily create a `TypeResolver` implementation you can use the built-in hierarchy graph tool `InheritanceGraph`
 ```java
 // Setup the graph
 InheritanceGraph graph = new InheritanceGraph();